ssmythe/learn_mandarin_chinese/README.md

 - Just listen to the general flow and rhythm of the conversation.
 - See if you can pick out each word and syllable.
 If not, no worries.
 Just hear the sounds as best you can.
 - After a while, speak along with the dialog as best you can, pausing the audio where necessary.

+TIP: Listen to the dialog audio (and/or watch the video if you have them) every day to let the dialog sink in.

 ### Writing the Characters